 TFA corps members and alumni are among the loudest voices calling for protecting DACA students and teachers, equitable pay for pre-K teachers, diversity in the education workforce, culturally responsive education, and restorative justice practices.

-Alumni Work in Education and Roles Impacting Low-Income Communities
+Alumni Work in Fields Impacting Education or Low-Income Communities

 Over 160K Students Served